gbmhunter/blog/content/programming/design-patterns/abstraction-layers/index.md

 ## Better Unit Testing

-The usage of abtraction layers allows for better unit tests.
+The usage of abstraction layers allows for better unit tests.
 By creating fake/mock abstraction layers, it allows for unit tests to be run on a different setup, e.g. on a PC rather than a microcontroller.
-This can speed up testing, make it easier to automate, and can allow for better debugging abilities (most micrcontroller platforms do not have quite the same debugging abilities a full-blown computer has).
+This can speed up testing, make it easier to automate, and can allow for better debugging abilities (most microcontroller platforms do not have quite the same debugging abilities a full-blown computer has).

 ## Abstraction Layer API Recommendations

-Below are recommended abstraction layer API's for various hardware peripherals and common 3rd party libraries that you will use when writing firmware.
+Below are recommended abstraction layer APIs for various hardware peripherals and common 3rd party libraries that you will use when writing firmware.
 Code is written in C++, but all are also applicable to the C programming language.
 All methods are sorted alphabetically.

 Plenty of the methods return a boolean true/false value to indicate whether the operation was successful or not.
 In the case that it cannot fail on a particular platform, just always return true.
 Keep in mind that as these are designed for embedded systems, exceptions are not used.